Open menu

 8. Disable Minimum Advertised Price in Advanced Sales

 One of these values people rarely use is MAP (Minimum Advertised Price).
-It’s a vital feature for some stores that can’t legally advertise a price that is lower than a price recommended by the manufacturer (commonly known as MSRP).
+It's a vital feature for some stores that can't legally advertise a price lower than a price recommended by the manufacturer (commonly known as MSRP).

 9. Review All Add to Cart Events That Slow You Down